 If you’ve read James Patterson before, you’re already familiar with his fast-paced writing and short chapters.
 If not, it’s something you should take note as it might not appeal to you if you aren’t into that speed of development.

 Here is a list of some of his famous novels to help you decide where to start or what to read next:

 James Patterson is best known for his investigative/crime-thriller novel series.
-In fact, majority of his works are in this category.
-Some works were single authored by him, while others were co-authored by some of the most popular writers of the genre.
+In fact, the majority of his works are in this category.
+Some works were single-authored by him, while others were co-authored by some of the most popular writers of the genre.

 Here are some of Patterson’s thriller series you should check out!

 If you’re wondering whether you should read James Patterson, I’d suggest this book as a good start, although be warned because this series is quite long.